 - Attention-deficit/hyperactivity disorder (ADHD)

 The best treatment for the child is to talk with a mental health professional in individual and possibly family therapy.
 The parents should also learn how to manage the child's behavior.

-Medications may also be helpful, especially if the behaviors occur as part of another condition (such as depression, childhood psychosis, or ADHD).
+Medicines may also be helpful, especially if the behaviors occur as part of another condition (such as depression, childhood psychosis, or ADHD).